 Ground covers are powerhouses when it comes to the garden.
 They effortlessly fill those tough-to-grow sites that are usually ignored, like tight spaces, gaps between stepping stones, slopes, or shady understories.
 We think of them as “problem-solvers” for their ability to control erosion, insulate the soil, survive neglect, and provide a habitat for wildlife.
 While it’s reasonable to assume more plants means more maintenance, ground covers prove that isn’t always the case!

 Ground covers stretch across the soil like a living mulch, providing many of the same benefits as regular mulch.
-Once established, they help deter germination of new weed seeds and prevent old weeds from returning by crowding them out.
-If you’re looking for an easy, organic way to control your weeds, it’s time to look into ground covers.
+Once established, they help deter the germination of new weed seeds and prevent old weeds from returning by crowding them out.
+If you’re looking for an easy, organic way to control your weeds, it’s time to look into ground covers and flowering plants.
 Fight plants with plants and transform your garden into a lush oasis in the process with these ground covers that choke out weeds.

 Here are some of our favorite weed-suppressing ground covers that will continue to reward you year after year.